damian-666/AvaloniaInside.MonoGameDock/README.md

 Integration of MonoGame for Avalonia  (DOCK BRANCH + Avalonia.Inside + working samples)  thanks to  wieslawsoltes/AvaloniaInside.MonoGame

 ## Install:  clone this fork or the  wieslawsoltes/AvaloniaInside.MonoGame    ( Docking branch) ..
-I will keep it  in sync wiht upstream wieslawsoltes/AvaloniaInside.MonoGame and maybe try some expirements in here and mabye add some  2d shader  tests , scripting,  such.
+I will keep it  in sync with upstream wieslawsoltes/AvaloniaInside.MonoGame and maybe try some expirements in here and mabye add some  2d shader  tests , scripting,  such.

-set as default project , this one works the others do not run or crash  , there is a wasm version but its doensnt seem to work yet..
-Avalonia is getting an update soon.
-AvaloniaInside.MonoGameExample.Desktop   ( build and run debug or release) its a WIP  but you can add inspectors , grips , editing stuff from Core2D, or other avalonia repos and samples
+set  AvaloniaInside.MonoGameExample.Desktop as default project , this one works the others do not run or crash  , there is a wasm version but its doensnt seem to work yet..
+Avalonia is getting an update soon.    ( build and run debug or release) its a WIP  but you can add inspectors , grips , editing stuff from Core2D, or other avalonia repos and samples

 tested on windows, bild and tested on M1 apple osx.